patrickkunka/mixitup/docs/mixitup.Config.animation.md

 |---  | ---
 |`string`| `'fade scale'`

+> Example: Apply "fade" and "translateZ" effects to all animations

 ```js
 // As targets are filtered in and out, they will fade between opacity 1 and 0 and
 // transform between translateZ(-100px) and translateZ(0).